Intellectual Property – introduction

 Patents

-When you register your invention with the government – a process that can take more than a year – you gain the legal right to exclude anyone else from manufacturing or marketing it.
-Patents cover tangible things.
-They can also be registered in foreign countries, to help keep international competitors from finding out what your company is doing.
-Once you hold a patent, others can apply to license your product.
-Patents can last for 20 years.
+Registering your invention with the government, a process often taking over a year, confers the legal right to exclude others from manufacturing or marketing it.
+Patents apply to tangible items and can be registered in foreign countries to shield your company’s activities from international competitors.
+Once you secure a patent, other parties can apply for licenses to produce your product.
+Patents typically remain valid for 20 years.

 Trademarks

-A trademark is a name, phrase, sound or symbol used in association with services or products.
-It often connects a brand with a level of quality on which companies build a reputation.
-Trademark protection lasts for 10 years after registration and can be renewed “in perpetuity”.
-But trademarks don’t have to be registered.
-If a company creates a symbol or name it wishes to use exclusively, it can simply attach the TM symbol.
-This effectively marks the territory and gives the company room to prosecute if other companies attempt to use the same symbol for their own purposes.
+A trademark refers to a name, phrase, sound, or symbol used in connection with products or services.
+It frequently associates a brand with a level of quality upon which companies construct their reputations.
+Trademark protection extends for 10 years post-registration and can be renewed indefinitely.
+However, trademarks need not be officially registered.
+When a company creates a symbol or name it wishes to use exclusively, simply appending the TM symbol effectively marks the territory and allows the company to pursue legal action if other entities attempt to employ the same symbol for their own purposes.

 Copyrights

-Copyright laws protect written or artistic expressions fixed in a tangible medium – novels, poems, songs or movies.
-A copyright protects the expression of an idea, but not the idea itself.
-The owner of a copyrighted work has the right to reproduce it, to make derivative works from it (such as a movie based on a book), or to sell, perform or display the work to the public.
-You don’t need to register your material to hold a copyright, but registration is a prerequisite if you decide to sue for copyright infringement.
-A copyright lasts for the life of the author plus another 50 years.
+Copyright laws safeguard written or artistic expressions captured in a tangible medium, encompassing works such as novels, poems, songs, or movies.
+Copyrights protect the particular expression of an idea, though not the idea itself.
+The copyright holder possesses the right to reproduce the work, create derivative works based on it (e.g., a movie adaptation of a book), or sell, perform, or exhibit the work to the public.
+While registration isn’t mandatory to secure copyright, it becomes a prerequisite if you decide to take legal action against copyright infringement.
+Copyrights typically endure for the author’s lifetime plus an additional 50 years.

 Trade secrets